-The SSA Farm is an Academy-wide sustainability initiative, with garden plots located at all three Shady Side Academy campuses.
-The SSA Farm was born on the far fields of the Senior School campus in 2012, and expanded to include gardens on the Middle and Junior School campuses in 2013.
+The SSA Farm is an Academy-wide sustainability initiative, with garden plots located at all four Shady Side Academy campuses.
+The SSA Farm was born on the far fields of the Senior School campus in 2012, and expanded to include gardens on the Middle and Junior School campuses in 2013 and the Country Day School campus in 2016.
 The farm is integrated into the curriculum and student life in grades PK-12.

 Goals of the SSA Farm

-- Sustainability – To provide fresh produce to the dining halls on all three SSA campuses, and to patrons of the weekly on-campus Fox Chapel Farmers Market
+- Sustainability – To provide fresh produce to the dining halls, and to patrons of the weekly on-campus Fox Chapel Farmers Market

 - Experiential Learning – To provide a unique, hands-on learning experience for students in multiple disciplines, including science and economics